Volvo C40 Recharge Review 2023 | Top Gear

 Cheeky.
 What does that mean for technology?

-The whole car operates around a system developed with Google, which meant until a recent update there was no Apple CarPlay functionality.
-It's standard now though.
+The whole car operates around a system developed with Google, although Apple CarPlay functionality is now standard too.
 Phone tech quickly outstripped that of cars over the years, and now even Volvo has ceded to the exponential rise of people simply mirroring their apps rather than relying on the carmaker's OS.

 The car is drip-fed frequent updates so that the Google Maps nav is always up to date – right down to identifying which electric charging points are (or aren’t) occupied nearby.
 Most of the apps you love can be downloaded to the car, beaming your questionable Spotify playlists right into the booming Harmon Kardon stereo, but any especially Apple-y audio might just have to be pumped to the speakers through Bluetooth.

 Which does seem a little lo-fi for the price tag.
-In twin-motor, top-spec form the C40 costs a mighty £62,805; or £859 per month on Volvo’s ‘Care’ scheme which bundles in all the key maintenance stuff over its three-year term.
-Opt for the single-motor C40 in base-spec Core trim, and you’re looking at a much more palatable starting point of £48,355 or £699p/m.
+In twin-motor, top-spec form the C40 costs a weighty £54,801 (yes, eight hundred and one); or nearly £1,000 per month on Volvo’s ‘Care’ scheme which bundles in all the key maintenance stuff over its four-year term.
+Head to the Buying tab for more info.

 What's the verdict?